wizardxwoah/greymarket-warehouse/content/biden.md

 ### January
 - <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-preventing-and-combating-discrimination-on-basis-of-gender-identity-or-sexual-orientation/">Biden Executive Order</a> revoking a <a href="https://trumpwhitehouse.archives.gov/presidential-actions/executive-order-combating-race-sex-stereotyping/">Trump Executive Order</a> from 2020, and "empowering minorities" by allowing illegal discriminatory hiring practices in the government.
 - <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-protecting-public-health-and-environment-and-restoring-science-to-tackle-climate-crisis/">Executive Order</a> cancelling the keystone pipeline.
+- <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/proclamation-termination-of-emergency-with-respect-to-southern-border-of-united-states-and-redirection-of-funds-diverted-to-border-wall-construction/">Executive Order</a> to proclaim the ending of emergency at the Southern border and redirection funds to border wall construction, leaving the southern border totally vulnerable.
+They recalled the “wall” as anything that means an impassable physical barrier.
+- <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-preventing-and-combating-discrimination-on-basis-of-gender-identity-or-sexual-orientation/">Executive Order</a> that mentions for the first time that children should learn and not be denied access to restroom, locker room or sports for their gender identity.
+- <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/reinstating-deferred-enforced-departure-for-liberians/">Executive Order</a> to remove any Liberian national or person without nationaily who last habitually resided in Liberian to defer through June 30, 2022.
+But this did not happen and <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2022/06/27/memorandum-on-extending-and-expanding-eligibility-for-deferred-enforced-departure-for-liberians/">was extended again</a> to June 30, 2024.
 ### February
+- <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/17/executive-order-on-the-revocation-of-executive-order-13801/">Executive Order</a> to revoke the  <a href="https://www.federalregister.gov/documents/2017/06/20/2017-13012/expanding-apprenticeships-in-america">expansion of apprenticeships in America</a>.
+Which gives Americans paid, relevant workplace experiences and opportunities to get full time jobs.
+It was a way to combat the inefficient education and workforce development programs.
 ### March
 - <a href="https://www.investopedia.com/american-rescue-plan-definition-5095694">American Rescue Plan</a> signed into law.
 A lot more money was printed.
 ### April